AI Recruiting

 Where it helps

-Creates a consistent basis for summaries and interview preparation.
+Creates a consistent basis for resume review, skills pre-screens, interviews, comparison, and ATS fields.

 Where it helps